slgobinath/SafeEyes/README.md

 **Can you translate English to your mother tongue (or whatever the language)?**

-Show your support by translating Safe Eyes.
+Show your support by translating Safe Eyes to a new language or by improving the existing translations.

 ## Translating Safe Eyes
 From version 1.1.0, Safe Eyes supports translation.
 Translation files for each langauges must be placed in `/opt/safeeyes/config/lang` directory.
 The language file name must follow [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) language code standard.
 For example, the language file of English must be `en.json`.
 Follow these steps to translate Safe Eyes to your language.